First published August 3, 2015

-This is also within a residential area as well, so be respectful
+This is also within a residential area as well, so please be respectful

 It is also kind of tricky to find on GPS.

 It is located on Lake Road in Lake Forest.

-The cemetery itself is located at the end of the road at the north end of the town.
+The cemetery itself is located at the end of the road on the north end of the town.

 If you aren’t able to find it after three tries, consider it a sign from Mr. Hughes himself.

 The second stop on the tour is the mansion that Mr. Hughes and his family called home before his death.

 It is located at 855 E. Westminster in Lake Forest and is just down the road and around the corner from the cemetery.

-You won’t be able to get onto the property obviously, but you can peek into the driveway.
+You won’t be able to get onto the property obviously, but you can peek onto the property as you drive by.